-As the new millennium was approaching, and thus also the 50th anniversary of the departure of Galathea 2 from Copenhagen 1950, the idea of launching a third a Galathea expedition was suggested from a number of quarters.
-It was the daily newspaper Morgenavisen Jyllands-Posten that picked up the baton and developed a concept of Galathea 3 as a floating platform on which to gather research activities, exploration and dissemination of scientific research information.
+As the new millennium was approaching, and thus also the 50th anniversary of the departure of Galathea 2 from Copenhagen in 1950, the idea of launching a third a Galathea expedition was suggested from a number of quarters.
+It was the daily newspaper Morgenavisen Jyllands-Posten that picked up the baton and developed a concept of Galathea 3 as a floating platform on which to gather and combine research activities, exploration and dissemination of scientific research information.

 The project was presented to the Government, and has since developed into a national project with the participation of some of Denmark’s strongest research environments and actors in the field of dissemination of scientific research.